 SARG - Sub-Arctic Stone Age Research Group

-SARG is a research group which connects scholars from the Department of Archaeology and Social Anthropology (IAS), Tromsø University Museum and NIKU (Norwegian Institute for Cultural Heritage Research) for collaboration on early northern hunter-gatherer societies.
-The group receives funding from the Faculty of Humanities, Social Science and Education for the period 2015-2018.
+SARG is a research group which connects scholars from the Department of Archaeology, History, Religious Studies and Theology and the Arctic University Museum (both at UiT-Arctic University of Norway) as well as from NIKU (Norwegian Institute for Cultural Heritage Research) for collaboration on early northern hunter-gatherer societies.
+The group is lead by Charlotte Damm and Marianne Skandfer.
+The group receives funding from the Faculty of Humanities, Social Science and Education for the period 2015-2023.

 The key aim of the group is to advance research on hunter-fisher-gatherer communities during the early prehistoric periods in the North.
 The focus in on the period 9500-0 BC, covering the traditional Stone Age periods as well as the early metal using phases.